Callville Wash South Road |

 The Road

-From the pavement (Table 1, Site 1241), the road runs south across desert soils on the east side of the wash.
-It is possible, however, to immediately turn into the wash.
-Continuing, the road runs out into the wash in about 300 yards (Site 1242).
+From the pavement (Table 1, Site 1241), the approved road runs south across desert soils on the east side of the wash.
+It is also possible, however, to immediately turn right parallel to the pavement and drive directly into the wash.
+Continuing straight, the dirt road runs out into the wash in about 300 yards (Site 1242).

 Callville Wash South sign |

-The road runs west across firm desert soils for about 300 yards, then re-enters the wash at the confluence of Callville Wash and Lovell Wash, which comes in from the north.
+The road runs west across firm desert soils for about 300 yards, then re-enters the wash (0.7 miles out; Site 1245) at the confluence of Callville Wash (on the left) and Lovell Wash (on the right).

 The wash takes a broad bend to the left and a geologic phenomenon appears ahead on the right – pinkish orange mudstone mounds have been exposed on the flank of a black volcanic mountain (MP Photo 02).
 On the left, the rugged crags of the Black Mountains (MP Photo 03) can also be seen.
 A short distance ahead, a layered cliff face on the left side of the wash has collapsed, with the layered pieces visible like a jigsaw puzzle (MP Photo 04).